bogdancondorachi/kirby-code-highlighter/README.md

 ```

 ### Customize Languages and Themes Selection
-Customize the languages and themes available in Kirby’s code block:
+Customize the languages and themes options available in Kirby’s code block:

 ```php
 'bogdancondorachi.code-highlighter' => [